When do my wiper blades need replacing?

 - Failure to clear – of course, if your wipers are failing to clear your windscreen entirely – whether that’s from snow, rain or even mud – this is a clear sign your wiper blades need replacing.

 - Rear windscreen wiper – often forgotten about, it’s equally as important to check the back windscreen wiper is working effectively, too!
+Even if your rear windscreen wipers are used less often, they can still deteriorate due to the lack of use.

 When to change wiper blades

 It’s important to note that any slight damage to the windscreen, or obstruction to a driver’s line of sight, will cause an MOT failure.
 If you’ve noticed any of the above signs your wipers need replacing as soon as possible – as this can cause damage to your windscreen.
+You can find instructions on how to change your windscreen wipers in our helpful blog.

 Make an appointment at your local Formula One Autocentres today to have your windscreen wipers replaced.
 Alternatively, for any other wiper blade or vehicle-related queries, get in touch with us today.